27 January 2026

 Those original participants are known today as the ‘78ers’, a title that evokes deep respect in the community.
 Their courage and dignity shaped history, turning an act of protest and solidarity into a celebration of pride that now attracts hundreds of thousands of people every year.
 While Sydney Mardi Gras has morphed into a multi-week extravaganza, that soul of advocacy remains.

-Then, crack open your diary and circle Fair Day, this year falling on Sunday February 16th, with hot-pink glitter pen.
+Then, crack open your diary and circle Fair Day, this year falling on Sunday February 15th, with hot-pink glitter pen.
 Here Victoria Park transforms into an open-air carnival for all ages: families with rainbow-festooned prams to magnificent drag queens propped daintily on picnic blankets.
-There’s live music, community stalls, and the energy of a massive neighbourhood BBQ … if your neighborhood happens to be a kitsch wonderland of colour, karaoke, and Sydney’s best dog pageant.
+The day starts with First Nations Circle and then there’s live music, community stalls, and the energy of a massive neighbourhood BBQ … if your neighborhood happens to be a kitsch wonderland of colour, karaoke, and Sydney’s best dog pageant.

-If you’re the quiet type, the Mardi Gras Film Festival runs from February 13th to 27th, shining a spotlight on LGBTQIA+ cinema from Australia and beyond.
+If you’re the quiet type, the Mardi Gras Film Festival runs from February 12th to 26th, shining a spotlight on LGBTQIA+ cinema from Australia and beyond.
 Screenings range from tender coming-of-age tales to boundary-pushing documentaries, with filmmaker Q&A sessions and special previews.
-Also take your pick of drag brunches and workshops throughout the festival.
-Down a few mimosas, bask in the sass and splendour of local drag talent, and learn about everything from drag makeup to queer history.

 While many events are free to attend, certain shindigs require Sydney Gay and Lesbian Mardi Gras tickets.
-The official Mardi Gras Party, special vantage points for the parade, and some of the marquee nights (like the Sissy Ball) often sell out quickly.
+Some official Mardi Gras events, special vantage points for the parade, and some of the marquee nights like the Sissy Ball often sell out quickly.
 If something catches your eye, book early.

 If you’re a traveller looking to immerse yourself in the heart of Mardi Gras Sydney, choosing the right place to hang up your heels can make all the difference.
 Hotels in the vicinity have always played a starring role in the festivities, hosting everything from late-night drag shows to impromptu gatherings of parade veterans.